creativeaura/initium/README.md

 Please use JSHint for your JavaScript before you commit.
 You can use the Grunt-task `jshint` for this.
 It is also integrated in `grunt watch`.

+## Unit Testing

+We have included Karma as testing suite.
+Using karma you can run your jasmine and mocha on PhantomJS, Chomre, Safari, Firefox and IE real browsers.

+By Default we are using jasmine but that can be easily changed in karma.config.js.
+You can also also various browser you wat to test on.

+To run the test

+    grunt tests

 ## Browser support

 * Chrome